Quinny-J/Supervisor/README.md

 # 🕹️ SUPERVISOR
- Python script to monitor traffic data and display it visually in realtime on the hosted system from a browser using flask
+ Python script to monitor traffic data and display it visually in realtime on the hosted system from a browser using flask Beware super simple and could not be 100% accurate

 If you want to alter or add to this script please feel free to do so